TaninZeraati/ReaderWriterLock_xv6/README.md

     makefile

-## Adding New Feature for Spine Lock
+## Reader and Writer Lock
     Creating a reader and writer lock using mutex.\
     It changes the entered number to binary form and each 0 stands for a writer and each 1 is for a reader.\
     Try it by using "test_rwp <number in decimal>" systemcall.

     ### Change:
       adding new system call.\
       adding a new lock (mutex) in proc.h.\
       using the lock and new functions in proc.c